WebPlatformForEmbedded/WPEPluginLauncher/README.md

        { "option": "-h"}
       ],
      "schedule": {
-       "absolute": false,
+       "mode": 0,
        "time": "06:04.10"
      }
    }
    ```

 Note:
-1. If field "absolute" is false or not set, it will treat the time as relative
+1. If field "mode" is zero or not set, it will treat the time as relative
 2. If relative time value is "00:00.00"/invalid format/not set, the launcher will ignore the given time and launch the application at the launcher activation time itself.
 3. If time format given is
   a.
 "XX", treat it as SS